addiscent/php-server-mon-sys/README.md

 # Php-Server-Mon-Sys
 #### Why _Php-Server-Mon-Sys_?
 _Php-Server-Mon-Sys_ solves a problem.
-The problem is, depending on the services already installed, (or not), on a host computer, installing an application named _PHP Server Monitor_ can be very complicated and time consuming.  _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler.
+The problem is, installing an application, in this case _PHP Server Monitor_, can be very complicated and time consuming.  _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler.

-#### Well, then, what is _PHP Server Monitor_?
+#### Um, Why _PHP Server Monitor_?
-_PHP Server Monitor_ is a basic but very useful Open Source server monitoring application.
-Anyone who is responsible for a web site, or providing other services over the Internet or private networks, needs to know that server is in-service, and needs to be notified in a timely manner when it goes out-of-service unexpectedly.  _PHP Server Monitor_ can "watch" those servers and notify the administrator that a service has become unavailable.
-Among other features, it also keeps an "uptime" history for each service monitored.
+_PHP Server Monitor_ is a basic but very useful _Open Source_ server monitoring application.
+Anyone who is responsible for a web site (or other) server, needs to know their server is in-service.
+Or, they need to be notified in a timely manner if it goes out-of-service unexpectedly.  _PHP Server Monitor_ can "watch" those servers and notify the administrator that a service has become unavailable.
+Among other features, it also keeps an _uptime_ and _latency_ history for each service monitored, and allows that history to be viewed as charts.

   - http://hpservermonitor.org/